 As such we had organized a Videography Competition and a live event to highlight this issue.
 Check out the videos submitted for the #CelebrateSixSeasons competition.

-The campaign saw 80 entries reaching 355K video views.
+The campaign saw 80 video entries which have been watched over 400,000 times already.
 Check out the event coverage from the most popular vlogger in Nepal, Sisan Baniya.

 HoneyGuide has repeatedly collaborated with the Nepal Tourism Board most notably during the #CelebrateSixSeasons Video Campaign to promote year around tourism in Nepal.
 Mr. Jitendra Bhattarai was one of the panelists in the event, and Nepal Tourism was the main sponsor for the event.
 We also worked closely with the top video makers and vloggers in Nepal during the event: Prasiit Sthapit of Fuzz Factory, Aneel Neupane of Jazz Productions, and Sisan Baniya of Paradygm TV.

 In collaboration with Christine of GRRRL TRAVELER fame, HoneyGuide went around the alleys of Kathmandu to find the best places for momo.
-If you don’t know what momo is, watch this video here.
+If you don’t know what momo is, watch the video below.
 If you know what momo is, also watch the previous video.

 In collaboration with German Aid Agency GiZ and Tourism Development Society, HoneyGuide has released the Far West Terai mobile app to help travelers plan their tours to Bardiya National Park, Nepalgunj, Dhangadhi, Suklaphanta National Park, and Ghodaghodi Lake.